2025 Genesis Electrified G80

 8.5/10

 How comfortable is the Electrified G80?
-Like its gas-powered twin, we found the Electrified G80's cabin comfortable.
-In fact, we think the electric version exceeds its twin in a few areas.
-The interior as a whole doesn't look all that different from the standard G80's, and we consider that a good thing.
+We found the Electrified G80's cabin comfortable.
+The interior as a whole doesn't look all that different from the gas-powered G80's, and we consider that a good thing.
 The standard heated and ventilated front seats offer great support in all directions.
 There's plenty of adjustment for the driver's seat too.
 The cushions are soft but not overly so.
 The rear seat is also comfortable, with effective support and an agreeable seatback angle.

 The ride quality isn't quite as stellar as the seats.
-While it's compliant and comfortable most of the time, we felt more bumps and road imperfections than we expected given the Electrified G80's adaptive suspension that can scan the road ahead and adjust for things like potholes.
+While it's compliant and comfortable most of the time, we felt more bumps and road imperfections than we expected given the Electrified G80's adaptive suspension, which can scan the road ahead and adjust for things like potholes.

 The standard three-zone climate control system is one of the better systems you'll find in a luxury car these days.
 Genesis uses dedicated controls for the climate control system rather than forcing every adjustment through the touchscreen.
 We appreciate that you can adjust the vents manually, too, rather than having to take your eyes off the road to interact with the touchscreen.
 While we complained about road and wind noise in the gas-powered G80, the electric model was much quieter on the road, with only a mild amount of wind noise at highway speeds.

 The ride quality isn't quite as stellar as the seats.
-While it's compliant and comfortable most of the time, we felt more bumps and road imperfections than we expected given the Electrified G80's adaptive suspension that can scan the road ahead and adjust for things like potholes.
+While it's compliant and comfortable most of the time, we felt more bumps and road imperfections than we expected given the Electrified G80's adaptive suspension, which can scan the road ahead and adjust for things like potholes.

 The standard three-zone climate control system is one of the better systems you'll find in a luxury car these days.
 Genesis uses dedicated controls for the climate control system rather than forcing every adjustment through the touchscreen.
 We appreciate that you can adjust the vents manually, too, rather than having to take your eyes off the road to interact with the touchscreen.
 While we complained about road and wind noise in the gas-powered G80, the electric model was much quieter on the road, with only a mild amount of wind noise at highway speeds.